annebeaubien/annebeaubien.github.io/Content/recipes/5_ingredient_cookies.md

 **Instructions:**

 1. Preheat oven to 350ºF/180ºC.
 Prepare your baking sheet.
-(I like to use silicone baking mats).
 1. Mash the banana, then mix in the oats, egg and peanut butter.
 1. Once the mixtures looks fairly homogenous, stir in the raisins/chocolate chips/nuts.
 1. Spoon onto a baking sheet and cook in the oven for about 20 minutes.
 This depends on how big you made them.
 If you got 12 cookies then 20 minutes should be perfect.